 Land, Atmosphere Near real-time Capability for Earth Observing System (LANCE)

-Land, Atmosphere Near real-time Capability for EOS (LANCE) provides access to near real-time products from the Atmospheric Infrared Sounder (AIRS), Advanced Microwave Scanning Radiometer 2 (AMSR2), Microwave Limb Sounder (MLS), Moderate Resolution Imaging Spectroradiometer (MODIS), Measurement of Pollution in the Troposphere (MOPITT), Ozone Monitoring Instrument (OMI), Ozone Mapping Profiler Suite (OMPS) and Visible Infrared Imaging Radiometer Suite (VIIRS, including VIIRS-Land and VIIRS Atmosphere) instruments in less than 3 hours from observation.
+LANCE provides access to near real-time products from the Atmospheric Infrared Sounder (AIRS), Advanced Microwave Scanning Radiometer 2 (AMSR2), Microwave Limb Sounder (MLS), Moderate Resolution Imaging Spectroradiometer (MODIS), Measurement of Pollution in the Troposphere (MOPITT), Ozone Monitoring Instrument (OMI), Ozone Mapping Profiler Suite (OMPS) and Visible Infrared Imaging Radiometer Suite (VIIRS, including VIIRS-Land and VIIRS Atmosphere) instruments in less than 3 hours from observation.
 The data support applications users who are interested in monitoring and analyzing a wide variety of natural and man-made phenomena.
 LANCE freely provides access to 100+ data products through FTP servers (Earthdata Login required) and imagery from 100+ products.

 NASA's Earthdata Login provides a simple, centralized mechanism for user registration and user profile management for all DAAC users accessing data.